SwarnjeetSingh01/EmployeeManagementSystem/README.md

 | **HR Manager** | `hr@acme.com` | `password` | Acme Corp HR admin. |
 | **Standard Employee** | `charlie@acme.com` | `password` | Acme Corp developer. |

+⚠️ These are demo credentials for local testing only.
+Do not use in production.
 ---

 ## 📝 License